The History of Woody’s Lodge

 In the summer of 2018, we moved into new premises set within the Amelia Trust Farm, which is just off of Five Mile Lane on the edge of Barry and in the heart of the Vale of Glamorgan.
 We believe that the ethos and aspirations of the Amelia Trust Farm mirrors our own and is the perfect setting to continue growing Woody’s Lodge.

-In order to reach those who’ve served in the Armed Forces and Emergency Services more conveniently, we have also opened a Woody’s Lodge in North Wales based at Eirias Park, Colwyn Bay.
+In order to reach those who’ve served in the Armed Forces and Emergency Services more conveniently, we have also opened a Woody’s Lodge in North Wales based at Eirias Park, Colwyn Bay as well as a Woody’s Lodge in West Wales, based at Penlan Farm, Llandysul.

-With partners Age Cymru and Age Alliance Wales, here at Woody’s Lodge, we have been successful in obtaining Armed Forces Covenant Funding in support of the work we do with veterans of 60 years and over, who are dealing with the challenges they face, in particular those linked with physical and mental health, social welfare, finances and housing.
+In 2017, with partners Age Cymru and Age Alliance Wales, here at Woody’s Lodge, we were successful in obtaining Armed Forces Covenant Funding to support the work we do with veterans of 60 years and over, who are dealing with the challenges they face, in particular those linked with physical and mental health, social welfare, finances and housing.

-Here at Woody’s Lodge, we commemorate Paul Woodland, his life, and his call to duty and service, by naming this Armed Forces Charity after him; as well as the experiences of C/SGT Brian ‘Snoopy’ McCoy and Richie Bevan of the Welsh Guards, both of which, gave their all.
+Here at Woody’s Lodge, we commemorate Paul Woodland, his life, and his call to duty and service, by naming this Armed Forces Charity after him.